Gas diplomacy gives Algeria leverage in negotiations –

 The meeting, attended by sixty experts from various ministries and different agencies of the two countries, resulted in the signing of a comprehensive document that defines the main areas in which the two countries will implement joint projects.

 The Algerian-Italian rapprochement does not seem isolated in the face of the race for the global energy crisis.
-Prior to Draghi’s arrival in Algeria, an Italian delegation traveled to the German capital, Berlin, to discuss ways to overcome this crisis, as well as to sign a bilateral solidarity agreement which could include gas sharing, as well to launch the search for additional sources of gas supply, a meeting attended by Italian Foreign Minister Luigi Di Maio and his German counterpart, Annalina Barbock.
+Prior to Draghi’s arrival in Algeria, an Italian delegation traveled to the German capital, Berlin, to discuss ways to overcome this crisis, as well as to sign a bilateral solidarity agreement which might include gas sharing, as well to launch the search for additional sources of gas supply, a meeting attended by Italian Foreign Minister Luigi Di Maio and his German counterpart, Annalina Barbock.

 After Rome has become an exceptional partner of Algeria in the field of gas, there are indications for the birth of the Algiers-Rome-Berlin axis, which seeks an alternative to Russian gas, which opens the way to Italy to export excess gas cargoes to Germany, this is the axis that began to take shape in response to the undeclared alliance between Spain and France, which led to the current tension between Algeria and Madrid.